-The USS Cavalier participated in the North Korean aggression between July and October of 1950, Inchon Landing from 13th to 17 September 1950, UN Summer-Fall Offensive 5th August 1951, and Second Korean Winter campaigns (1951-1952) during the Korean War.
+The USS Cavalier participated in the North Korean aggression between July and October of 1950, Inchon Landing from 13th to 17 September 1950, the UN Summer-Fall Offensive 5th of August 1951, and the Second Korean Winter campaigns (1951-1952) during the Korean War.
 The ship also underwent six campaigns between September 1964 and May 1968 during the Vietnam War.

-The USS Cavalier was later decommissioned and taken out from the Navy list on October 1, 1968.
+The USS Cavalier was later decommissioned and taken from the Navy list on October 1, 1968.
 The ship was sold to Levin Metals Corp. for $417,107 on September 15, 1969, and discarded at the Naval Station San Diego.

 Asbestos Risks on the USS Cavalier (APA-37)

-The USS Cavalier was one of the amphibious warships that were referred to as "gator freighters".
+The USS Cavalier was one of the amphibious warships that were referred to as "gator freighters."
 These kinds of vessels formed an integral part of the US Naval fleet and were constructed using various asbestos materials.
 This posed a high health risk for the crew members as well as the passengers.
-Asbestos was extensively used throughout the pipe units and sailors who stayed in poorly ventilated closed quarters were exposed to airborne asbestos fibers that got released from the pipes and other materials containing asbestos onboard.
+Asbestos was extensively used throughout the pipe units, and sailors who stayed in poorly ventilated closed quarters were exposed to airborne asbestos fibers that got released from the pipes and other materials containing asbestos onboard.
 Therefore, the people who have served on the USS Cavalier and those who were involved in the removal of asbestos materials from the engineering spaces of the warship are at risk of developing mesothelioma, lung cancer, and other asbestos-related diseases.

 Have You Been Exposed to Asbestos on the USS Cavalier (APA-37)?